Gads Hill Place: Dickens

 Dickens was visited at Gad's Hill Place in 1857 by Danish author and poet Hans Christian Andersen, who was invited for two weeks but who stayed for five.
 Other guests included Henry Wadsworth Longfellow, Charles Allston Collins, Wilkie Collins, Marcus Stone, H.F.
 Chorley, Percy Fitzgerald, John Leech, Alexander William Kinglake, William Powell Frith and Charles Fechter.

 In 1864 Fechter gave Dickens a prefabricated two-storey Swiss chalet as a Christmas present.
 Dickens had it assembled on land he owned on the opposite side of the Rochester High Road, known by the family as the Wilderness, which was accessible by a tunnel that he had built between the two areas some years earlier.
-He, Dickens worked on many of his later works in his study on the top floor of this Swiss chalet, including A Tale of Two Cities, Great Expectations, Our Mutual Friend and the unfinished The Mystery of Edwin Drood.
+Dickens worked on many of his later works in his study on the top floor of this Swiss chalet, including A Tale of Two Cities, Great Expectations, Our Mutual Friend and the unfinished The Mystery of Edwin Drood.
 The chalet has been preserved and was moved to Eastgate House in Rochester High Street, Rochester, as a memorial to the writer.

 The house remained Dickens's country home until his death in 1870, dying as he did of a stroke on a couch in the dining room there.
 Much of the contents of the house were auctioned after his death.